 - mediation in obtaining extra facilities (such as more examination time and enlarged display of examinations).

 Everything you discuss with the student advisor is confidential.
 Naturally, all information is handled with great care.
-Data stored in your file can only be viewed by the student advisor(s).
+Data stored in your file can only be viewed by the study advisor(s).
 If advice from a third party is needed, this will be discussed with you and only after your permission will it actually be obtained.

 Functional impairment: extra facilities

 Students with a disability can make use of certain regulations and/or facilities.
 If you have a physical or mental impairment such as dyslexia, AD(H)D, autism spectrum disorder, an audio or visual impairment, or you are wheelchair-bound, etc., please inform the study advisor before starting your studies.
-Fill in the form 'Application for extra facilities'.

 Visit the website of Fenestra Disability Centre of Leiden University.
 Here you can find advice on all kinds of issues related to your disability.
 This centre is responsible for the intake of students with a disability, supports applications for facilities and can show you the way inside and outside the university.
 You can make an appointment with one of the staff members even before you start your studies.